The Season of Lent

 Lenten Lunches- Wednesdays at 12pm

-Each week we will host a speaker who will share about Lenten practices in his/her own tradition.
+Each week we will host a speaker who will share about an inner spiritual discipline inspired by Richard Foster's "The Celebration of Discipline."
 Lunch will be served ($5).